NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 How the Federal System Works

 When defending a Federal Criminal case in Los Angeles or elsewhere in the federal system, it's crucial to grasp the unique aspects of this system.
-Unlike the State Court Criminal Justice system, federal cases are handled in a distinct manner, underscoring the necessity of specialized legal representation.
+Unlike the State Court Criminal Justice system, federal cases are handled distinctly, underscoring the necessity of specialized legal representation.

 The investigation, filing, prosecution, and sentencing of federal criminal cases are complex processes that demand the expertise of a seasoned federal criminal attorney.
 Their role is pivotal in navigating the intricacies of the federal system.

-Federal law enforcement agencies, known for their sophistication, ample resources, and thorough approach, play a significant role in investigating and prosecuting federal criminal defendants.
+Federal law enforcement agencies, renowned for their sophistication, extensive resources, and thorough approach, play a crucial role in investigating and prosecuting federal criminal defendants.
 Below, we delve into the various stages of federal criminal cases.

 Investigation of Federal Criminal Cases

-There are several law enforcement agencies that investigate federal criminal cases, including the Federal Bureau of Investigations (FBI), the Drug Enforcement Agency (DEA), the Department of Homeland Security, and others.
-Sometimes, state law enforcement agencies assist in these investigations as well.
+Several law enforcement agencies investigate federal criminal cases, including the Federal Bureau of Investigation (FBI), the Drug Enforcement Agency (DEA), the Department of Homeland Security, and others.
+Sometimes, state law enforcement agencies also assist in these investigations.
 A target letter is how a federal law enforcement agency informs you that you are a “target” for criminal prosecution.

 Federal is a unique situation because the Federal Sentencing Guidelines are uniform across the United States.
-Every single state that has a federal court where cases are filed in criminal courtrooms uses the same sentencing memoranda and guidelines.
+Every state with a federal court that handles criminal cases uses the same sentencing memoranda and guidelines.

-Basically, it's the same formula as far as what people get charged with and how sentences are figured out — the same prosecutors, criminal defense attorneys, federal public defenders, and other individuals associated with the federal system.
+Essentially, it follows the same formula in terms of what people are charged with and how sentences are determined, involving the same prosecutors, criminal defense attorneys, federal public defenders, and other individuals associated with the federal system.

-But when you start to talk about how the system works, you first probably have to start from an investigative standpoint—the FBI, Secret Service, Homeland Security, ICE—all sorts of different federal agencies will investigate various federal crimes, and then when they're done with their investigation, they will take the results to the prosecutors.
+However, when discussing how the system operates, you typically need to begin from an investigative standpoint—the FBI, Secret Service, Homeland Security, ICE, and various other federal agencies all investigate different types of federal crimes.
+Then, when they're done with their investigation, they will take the results to the prosecutors.

 The prosecutors in the federal system are called Assistant United States Attorneys.

-Sometimes, if it's a sophisticated enough case and they need the help of the prosecutors, the agent will get the prosecutors involved while they're investigating the case.
-That way, the prosecutors can help strategize what the investigation will be and what types of things will be looked at.
-They'll help issue subpoenas and get a search warrant to try to get information related to the investigation.
+Sometimes, if it's a sophisticated enough case and they need the help of prosecutors, the agent will involve prosecutors while investigating the case.
+That way, the prosecutors can help strategize what the investigation will entail and what types of things will be examined.
+They'll help issue subpoenas and obtain a search warrant to gather information related to the investigation.

 If it is a drug offense, then it could be prosecuted by the drug enforcement agency.
-If it is some other offense, ICE could be involved, or the FBI, or even the Secret Service.
+If it is some other offense, ICE, the FBI, or even the Secret Service could be involved.

 There is a certain branch of the federal government that deals with healthcare fraud.
 There is a branch that deals with fish and wildlife.
-If it has to do with firearms, there is a branch of the federal government for that.
-The federal government is powerful and far-reaching.
+If it involves firearms, there is a branch of the federal government dedicated to that.
+The federal government is a powerful and far-reaching entity.

-If someone suspects that they might be investigated by the federal government, they should hire an attorney before the government contacts them.
+If someone suspects that the federal government might investigate them, they should hire an attorney before the government contacts them.

 That way, they can immediately tell federal agents that they have an attorney who has advised them against making any statements.
 This will allow the individual to avoid making incriminating statements under the pressure of the federal government, whether it is the FBI, DEA, Homeland Security, or Secret Service.